XRoemer/Alternative-BirdNet-Viewer/README.md

 ## Installation
-besides the prerequisites for birdnet_analyzer it needs:
+Besides the prerequisites for birdnet_analyzer it needs:
 PyQt6, pyqtgraph, soundfile, sounddevice and librosa

-download the BirdNET-Analyzer from here: https://github.com/birdnet-team/BirdNET-Analyzer/releases/tag/v2.0.0
+Download the BirdNET-Analyzer from here: https://github.com/birdnet-team/BirdNET-Analyzer/releases/tag/v2.0.0
-unpack and put the folder inside python/Lib/site-packages
+Unpack and put the folder inside python/Lib/site-packages

-comment out the save command in Line 128 of the file **birdnet_analyzer/analyze/core.py**
+Comment out the save command in Line 128 of the file **birdnet_analyzer/analyze/core.py**
 **\# save_analysis_params(os.path.join(cfg.OUTPUT_PATH, cfg.ANALYSIS_PARAMS_FILENAME))**
 and add:
 **return result_files[0]**

+## Usage
+Run **bnv_main.py** from console or editor
+Open soundfiles (load audio)
+Mark the files to be analyzed in the **detect** column
+Files will be analyzed with the current settings.
+The settings are equivalent to the ones of the BirdNet-Analyzer except the **merge_distance**.
+Detections with smaller time distances than the merge_distance are summarized.

+By clicking on detections in the file-window the corresponding spectrogramm and detections windows will be opened.